 Virtual baby shower

-If you’ve fallen pregnant during the current climate, there’s no need to panic!
+If you need to go virtual, due to health reasons or otherwise, there’s no need to panic!
 You can still have the baby shower of your dreams.
 In a world where everything is now digital, it seems fitting to have a virtual baby shower.
 Whilst it may be logistically different, the purpose remains the same – celebrating the arrival of your little one!
 Here are some top tips on how to plan a virtual shower that’s just as good:

 Choose a virtual “venue”